ilanschnell/bitarray/README.rst

    Reverse the order of bits in the array (in-place).

-``search(bitarray, [limit])`` -> list
+``search(bitarray, [limit], [pos])`` -> list
    Searches for the given a bitarray in self, and returns the start positions where bitarray matches self as a list.
-   The optional argument limits the number of search results to the integer specified.
+   The optional `limit` argument limits the number of search results to the integer specified.
 By default, all search results are returned.
+   The optional `pos` argument begins the search at the position specified.
+   By default, search begins at position 0.
+If no match is found until the end, the search will wrap around until reaching the start position again.

 ``setall(value)``
    Set all bits in the bitarray to bool(value).

+``setlist(list, val) -> int``
+   Sets the bitarray to the given value for each position given in the list, and returns the number of bits set.

 ``sort(reverse=False)``